 The costs associated with the Executive Director, CFO, Accounting, IT, and other administrative functions essential to the operation of the organization are indirect staff.
-Expenses that are not directly traceable to a cost center and/or program will be reported discretely in this column and allocated out to the remaining columns.
+Expenses that are not directly traceable to a cost center and/or program will be reported discreetly in this column and allocated out to the remaining columns.

-Column 3 - Encounter-based Services with RVU Weights and All Integration Services related to the provision of services integrated with physical healthcare services.
-Column 3 should not include costs of any RVU services that are provided in an inpatient hospital setting, as these should be included in Column 4 (All Inpatient Hospital Services and Residential Services without RVU Weights).
+Column 3 - Encounter-based Services with RVU Weights and All Integration Services

+The costs related to the provision of outpatient services which generate encounters with approved CPT/HCPCS billing codes and have established RVU weights assigned to them, and the costs related to the provision of services integrated with physical healthcare services.
+Column 3 should not include costs of any RVU services that are provided in an inpatient hospital setting, as these should be included in Column 4 (Per Diem Inpatient Services and Residential Services without RVU Weights).